Singapore Airlines fleet: Airbus A350

 Singapore Airlines placed an order for thirty Airbus A350-900 aircraft in 2006, with another thirty ordered in 2013.
-The airline took delivery of the first of the aircraft in February 2016 and flew its delivery flight to Singapore on 2 March.
-The airline began operating regular A350 services on 9 May 2016.
+The airline took delivery of the first of the aircraft in February 2016 and flew its delivery flight to Singapore on 2 March, with regular A350 services commencing on 9 May 2016.
+Adelaide was the inaugural destination for the medium-haul specification of the A350, operating as flight SQ279 from Singapore on 18 December 2018.

 On 13 October 2015, Singapore Airlines announced that it had placed orders for seven Airbus A350-900ULR (Ultra-Long Range) aircraft, which will see the return of non-stop flights from Singapore to both New York and Los Angeles.
-The first A350-900ULR was delivered to Singapore Airlines in the third quarter of 2018, allowing the non-stop flights to New York (Newark Liberty International Airport in New Jersey) to resume on 11 October 2018.
+The first A350-900ULR was delivered to Singapore Airlines in the third quarter of 2018, allowing the non-stop flights to New York (Newark Liberty International Airport) to resume on 11 October 2018.
 This was followed by a resumption of the non-stop flights to Los Angeles from 2 November 2018, with a new non-stop service to Seattle commencing in September 2019.

 A letter of intent for 7 A350 Freighters (with 5 options) announced on 15 December 2021, for delivery in Q4 2025.